Viewpoints: Why is faith falling in the US?

 Take this summer's General Convention of the Episcopal Church, the triennial gathering of the main American branch of the Anglican Communion.

-The church's legislative body approved a liturgy for same-sex unions and removed impediments for transgendered people to serve as priests.
+The church's legislative body approved a liturgy for same-sex unions and removed impediments for transgender people to serve as priests.

 During the debate on transgender clerics, one bishop said the proposal, if adopted, would bring about theological confusion.
 Another rose to say that confusion is precisely why the measure should pass.
 As it did, easily.